NicolasDhondt/NicolasDhondt/README.md

 # **Nicolas Dhondt**

-### *I'm a young Full Stack developer, recently graduated with distinction from the Haute Ecole Bruxelles Brabant, ESI*
+### *I'm a young Full Stack developer, recently graduated with distinction from the HE2B, ESI*

 I am a hard worker who is persevering, perfectionist and curious.
 I am constantly looking for ways to improve myself from a personal and professional point of view.
 It's been more than 3 years now that I'm improving myself in the different fields of computer science.
 And more precisely, concerning the aspect of project management, analysis, application development and web development!